 CleanMyMac X's biggest downfall is the lack of an integrated duplicate finder like some of its competition.
 Given that MacPaw's Gemini 2 software is so impressive finding and removing duplicates, I'd love to have seen it included natively.
 However, the new Setapp membership from MacPaw helps accomplish this.

 For $9.99/month ($8.99 with an annual subscription), you can access the full versions of CleanMyMac X, Gemini 2 and hundreds of other Mac applications over a variety of different categories.
-Best of all, they have a free 7-day trial, so you can test out the full version of CleanMyMac X without even putting in a credit card number.
+Best of all, they have a free 7-day trial, so you can test out the full version of CleanMyMac X without even giving up your credit card number.

 Movavi is mostly known for their suite of multimedia software for such tasks as photo editing, video editing or screen recording for both Mac and PC users.
 However, their lesser-known Mac Cleaner 2 software has been proven to be a contender in the optimization software game.